checkmarble/marble/README.md

 - create a Firebase project and a Firebase app, and set the relevant env variables (`FIREBASE_API_KEY` to `FIREBASE_APP_ID` as well as `GOOGLE_CLOUD_PROJECT`) in your .env file
 - if you plan to use the batch ingestion feature or the case manager with file storign feature, make sure you create the Google Cloud Storage buckets, set the corresponding env variables and run your code in a setup that will allow default application credentials detection
 - create a Firebase user with the email you provided in the `CREATE_ORG_ADMIN_EMAIL` environment variable (you can do this on the Marble login page by using the SSO button or sign up with email)
+- if you have a license key, set it in the `LICENSE_KEY` env variable in your .env file

 Open the Marble console by visiting `http://localhost:3000`, and interact with the Marble API at `http://localhost:8080` (assuming you use the default ports).
 Change those values accordingly if you configured a different port or if you are calling a specific host.